vicjulias/pharmalog_app/README.md

 * M:1 - Many to One relationship - reacting to FK and creating multiple patient records by one user.

 ### ERD Image
-Below is the exported diagram (from Excalidraw) illustrating the entities and relationships described above.
+Below is the exported file (from Excalidraw) showing the idea of my app:

 ![PharmaLog ERD](static/images/Untitled-2025-05-06-1931-3.png)